nitinsriv/Data-Science-IIITB/README.md

 Contributions, improvements, or additional resources are welcome!
 Please fork the repository and submit a pull request for review.

-## License

-This repository is made available for educational purposes.
-Please check individual files for specific license information if present.

 ## Author

 [Nitin Srivastava](https://github.com/nitinsriv)